jonesor/StatsTeaching/SummaryStats/LawOfLargeNumbers.md

 ![Barplot of 90 simulated dice throws](figure/unnamed-chunk-6.png)

-* Try adjusting the code to simulate dice rolls with small (say, 30) and large (say, 600, or 6000) samples.
+* Try adjusting the code to simulate dice rolls with small (say, 30) and large (say, 600, or 6000, or 9000) samples.
 Observe what happens to the proportions, and compare them to the expected value.

 * You will notice that what would be considered a good sample size for the coin flipping (i.e. it recovers the true probability of 0.5 reasonably well) is not adequate for getting a good estimate of the probabilities for the dice.
 This is because of the different number of possibilities: as the range of possible outcomes increases, the sample size requirements increase.